ktrev123/Abshire_Portfolio/README.md

 </div>

-- Processed and cleaned a substantial dataset consisting of over 1000 data points, meticulously eliminating null values and detecting outliers to ensure data integrity and quality.
+- Processed and cleaned a substantial dataset consisting of over 1000 data points, meticulously eliminating null values and detecting systematic outliers to ensure data integrity and quality
-- Employed advanced R coding techniques to filter and segment the dataset based on position groups, enabling focused analysis and generating insightful visualizations tailored to specific groups.
+- Employed advanced R coding techniques to filter and segment the dataset based on position groups, enabling focused analysis and generating insightful visualizations tailored to specific groups
-- Leveraged data analytics and statistical modeling in R to identify position groups that exhibited specific requirements for improved reactive and concentric strength, allowing for targeted training interventions and performance optimization strategies.
+- Leveraged data analytics and statistical modeling in R to identify position groups that exhibited specific requirements for improved reactive and concentric strength, allowing for targeted training interventions and performance optimization strategies

 ### Project 2: Asymmetry Assessment and Flagging

+- <span style="font-size: 14px;">Objective: Develop a comprehensive assessment framework to evaluate asymmetries in the single leg jump test, considering peak landing force, and flag individuals at higher risk of injury, while providing strength and conditioning coaches a named list recommending potential exercise interventions for any athlete with a greater than 15% asymmetry in landing forces </span>
+- <span style="font-size: 14px;">Duration: Various testing dates when returning to campus (3/23 - 11/23) </span>
+- <span style="font-size: 14px;">Sample: 82 Divison 1 football players </span>

 <img src="SL_Jump_BarChart" alt="Single Leg Jump Asymmetries" style="width:400px;">

-- <span style="font-size: 14px;">Objective:Develop a comprehensive assessment framework to evaluate asymmetries in various performance metrics, with a focus on peak landing force asymmetries, and flag individuals at higher risk of injury </span>
-- <span style="font-size: 14px;">Duration: Testing when returning to campus (3/23 - 11/23) </span>
-- <span style="font-size: 14px;">Sample: 82 Divison 1 football players </span>
+- Employed rigorous data cleaning techniques on a dataset comprising over 1000 data points, ensuring data integrity and quality.
+- Leveraged my expertise in anatomy and understanding of football to identify eccentric landing capabilities as a relevant metric for analysis.
+- Developed a comprehensive data visualization showcasing the frequency of tests exhibiting different levels of asymmetry, providing valuable insights into the performance characteristics of the athletes.

 ## Statistical Software
   - R